 The automaker is notifying dealerships who will update the transmission’s software.
 The problem stems from a lack of crimps in the transmission wire harness and this causes the transmission to slip into neutral without warning.

-Owning a car that has ongoing problems that has to constantly be taken back to the dealership is frustrating, but eventually you may want to find out if you own a lemon.
+Owning a car that is still under the original factor warranty, and has ongoing problems, may qualify as a lemon.
+If your vehicle is constantly being taken back to the dealership it can be frustrating, but eventually you may want to find out if you own a lemon.
 Under California Lemon Laws, certain vehicles may be eligible for a buy back or replacement by the manufacturer.
 Johnson Attorneys Group is a lemon lawyer who is qualified to help you.
 Call us at 800-235-6801 to request a free consultation.

 Latest posts by James Johnson ESQ (see all)